Unsupervised Deep Video Denoising: Automatic Motion Compensation

-\textbf{Optical-flow estimation.} In order to validate our observation that CNNs exclusively trained for denoising are able to detect and exploit video motion, we use the equivalent filters of the networks to estimate the optical flow.
-To estimate the optical flow from the $t^{th}$ frame to the $(t+1)^{th}$ frame at the $i^{th}$ pixel, we compute the difference between the position of the centroid of the equivalent filter corresponding to the pixel at times $t$, $a(t,i)$, and time $t+1$, $a(t+1,i)$.
+\textbf{Optical-flow estimation.} In order to validate our observation that CNNs exclusively trained for denoising implicitly detect and exploit video motion, we use the equivalent filters of the networks to estimate the optical flow.
+To estimate the optical flow from the $t^{th}$ frame to the $(t+1)^{th}$ frame at the $i$th pixel, we compute the difference between the position of the centroid of the equivalent filter corresponding to the pixel at times $t$, $a(t,i)$, and time $t+1$, $a(t+1,i)$.
 To increase the stability of the estimated flow, we compute the filter centroid through a robust weighted average that only includes entries with relatively large values (within 20\% of maximum value in the filter).

 The optical-flow estimates obtained from the gradients of the trained UDVD network are surprisingly precise, even at very high noise levels.
-Figure~\ref{fig:optical_flow}, and additional figures in Section \ref{sec:thorough_analysis}, show that the results are similar to those obtained by applying an algorithm for optical-flow estimation (DeepFlow \cite{deepflow}) on the corresponding \emph{clean} video.
+Figure~\ref{fig:optical_flow}, and additional figures in Suppl.~G, show that the results are similar to those obtained by applying an algorithm for optical-flow estimation (DeepFlow \cite{deepflow}) on the corresponding \emph{clean} video.
 This demonstrates that the CNNs are able to implicitly estimate motion from data, despite the fact that they were not trained on that problem, and \emph{even in the presence of substantial noise corruption}, a setting that is quite challenging for optical-flow estimation techniques.
-We also observe that the optical-flow estimates obtained from UDVD gradients tend to be less accurate for pixels near strongly oriented features or in highly homogeneous regions, where the local motion is ambiguous.
-In these regions, the local motion is underconstrained.
-Local optical flow estimation techniques typically resolve this by incorporating additional constraints (e.g., smoothness) on the motion field).
-The adaptive filters in a video denoiser need only compute averages that are good for denoising.
-In the case of oriented content, they appear to exploit the well-known ``aperture problem'', broadly integrating along the oriented contours in successive frames.
-In the case of blank regions, they integrate more homogeneously over surrounding pixels to achieve good denoising.
+We also observe that the optical-flow estimates obtained from UDVD gradients tend to be less accurate for pixels near strongly oriented features where local motion is only partially constrained (known as the \emph{aperture problem}) or in homogeneous regions, where the local motion is unconstrained (the \emph{blank wall problem}).